stevenleung2018/web_and_cloud_group_1/README.md

 ### Contributors

-This GitHub repository was created by Joyce ,Macy Cha, Steven Leung, Zack Tang
+This GitHub repository was created by Joyce Wang,Macy Chan, Steven Leung, Zack Tang